meteor/galaxy-docs/content/deploy-guide.md

 The value of DEPLOY_HOSTNAME will depend on which region you are deploying to:

-- To deploy to us-east-1: DEPLOY_HOSTNAME=galaxy.meteor.com
+- To deploy to US East: DEPLOY_HOSTNAME=galaxy.meteor.com

-- To deploy to eu-west-1: DEPLOY_HOSTNAME=eu-west-1.galaxy.meteor.com
+- To deploy to EU West: DEPLOY_HOSTNAME=eu-west-1.galaxy.meteor.com

 <h3 id="deploy-mac">Mac and Linux</h3>